zzhangjii/learning-library/workshops/goldengate/LabGuide100.md

 	![](images/100/i30.1.3.png)

 - Next, execute a script to copy the GGCS configuration files.
 Note these files exist on GGCS but need to modified for our use cases.
 To simplify configuration we have done most of the setup and will transfer the configuration from our compute image to GGCS.
-Now go to the GGCS\_Workshop\_Material folder\ggcs_configuration folder on the desktop and open a terminal window:
+Now go to the `GGCS_Workshop_Material\ggcs_config` folder on the desktop and open a terminal window:

 	![](images/100/i30.1.png)